NCBI-Hackathons/TheHumanPangenome/cloud-info/cloud-cheat-sheet.md

 2. Once your key is added, a friendly NCBI cloud admin will reply in Slack with a test command you can use to verify server access.
 It'll be something like: `ssh yourusername@1.2.3.4 whoami`
 3. Run that commnd in a terminal; it should respond with your username.

+* Server IP information is listed in the `#help-desk` channel in slack (pinned message).

+* If you have trouble connecting, check the username, and try first with a simple command-line `ssh` client.

 ### Markdown, for writing and formatting ReadMe and other documents on GitHub (like this document!)

 * [Markdown Help](https://commonmark.org/help/)